blankworker1/BYOB/ONBOARDING.md

 ## The Outcome

-By the time someone understands ONE - M:
+By the time someone understands the BYOB model.

 They are not a gambler.